frequenc1/newage-ipsum/README.md

 ===============

 A new aged ipsum generator inspired/ported to php by Seb Pearce https://github.com/sebpearce/bullshit.
-It was just to good to not use with my testing tools!
+It was just to good to not use with tests!

 ###Usage